jostylr/math-parser/parser.md

             ret.value = x;
             ret.type = "number";
         } else if ( ( m = str.match(/^[a-zA-Z]+/) ) ) {

+We want to support 4x as being 4*x as well as a b being a*b.
+So we need to check if the previous token is a number.
+If so, then we return the multiplication operator.

+            if (token.arity

             ret.value = m[0];
             ret.end = start + m[0].length;
             ret.type = "name";